Muographic Image Upsampling with Machine Learning for Built Infrastructure Applications

-To train a model to produce segmentation maps, a set of images detailing `true' object placement of features is required.
-Due to the use of Geant4 Monte-Carlo simulations, `true' geometry information is available to generate the segmentation ground truths.
-For simplicity reasons, all components of the tendon ducts were assigned to one class.
+To train a model to produce segmentation maps, a~set of images detailing `true' object placement of features is required.
+Due to the use of Geant4 Monte Carlo simulations, `true' geometry information is available to generate the segmentation ground truths.
+For simplicity reasons, all components of the tendon ducts were assigned to one~class.

-Assessing the performance of segmentation models is much less ambiguous than that of an I2I task like denoising or upsampling, as each class can be split up into multiple binary masks from which to calculate metrics.
-One of the most popular metrics for the assessment of segmentation models is the Dice-Sørensen coefficient \cite{dice_measures_1945, sorensen_method_1948} (hereafter referred to as Dice), which is used to gauge the similarity between two sets of data: \begin{linenomath} \end{linenomath} where $TP$ are the number of true positive pixels, $FP$ the number of false positive pixels, and $FN$ the number of false negative pixels in a given binary image.
+Assessing the performance of segmentation models is much less ambiguous than that of an I2I task like denoising or upsampling, as~each class can be split up into multiple binary masks from which to calculate metrics.
+One of the most popular metrics for the assessment of segmentation models is the Dice--Sørensen coefficient~\cite{dice_measures_1945, sorensen_method_1948} (hereafter referred to as Dice), which is used to gauge the similarity between two sets of data: \begin{linenomath} \end{linenomath} where $TP$ defines the number of true positive pixels, $FP$ defines the number of false positive pixels, and~$FN$ defines the number of false negative pixels in a given binary~image.